 There is a common lack of diversification in economies that have been heavily dependent on the oil and gas industry.

 After a period of political stability, economic growth, hope, and optimism, Mozambique, like many other developing countries, is going through difficult times.
-According to the World Economic Outlook Report, IMF projects maximum growth of only 6 percent—
+According to the World Economic Outlook Report, IMF projects maximum growth of only 6 percent—he lowest in recent years.
+These forecasts are likely to be adjusted due to undisclosed international loans of more than $1 billion.
+According to some organizations, this year’s growth will be between 3 percent and 4.8 percent.

 Beyond this public debt crisis, political instability—caused by the growing armed conflict between Frelimo, the party in power since 1975, and the opposition Renamo—is creating discomfort for internal and external players and having a negative impact on private investment.